-When you try to persuade someone to buy your product or service, you typically launch into a sales pitch.
+When you try to persuade someone to buy your product or service, you typically launch into an elevator pitch also known as a sales pitch.
 But it’s not all about the words you say – the visuals matter too.

-By studying the best sales pitch examples on the web and using well-designed templates, anyone can create winning sales presentations.
+By studying these examples of sales presentations on the web and using well-designed templates, anyone can create winning sales pitch decks.
 Here’s how.

 Top sales pitch examples

-First, let’s take a look at examples of sales pitches created by companies across diverse industries.
+First, let’s take a look at examples of sales presentations created by companies across diverse industries.

-This pitch deck is pure eye-candy, carefully balancing minimalism with playfulness.
-It points out that Front had a headstart over its competitors in providing solutions to their target market.
+This good sales pitch example is pure eye candy, carefully balancing minimalism with playfulness.
+It points out that Front had a headstart over its competitors in providing solutions to its target market.
 It also presents graphs and charts, projections, and a roadmap.

 Buffer says it used this slide deck to raise half a million dollars.

-Of course, it’s the product and customer base that attracts funding money.
-But in this short 13-slide pitch, Buffer’s pitch included facts, social trend predictions by experts, and focused on how its product solves a problem.
+Of course, it’s the product and customer base that attract funding money.
+But in this short 13-slide pitch, Buffer’s pitch included facts, and social trend predictions by experts and focused on how its product solves a problem.

 AgriMORE’s presentation is best viewed as a video, as it comes with an audio explanation of each part of the pitch.

-Apart from being visually attractive, agriMORE’s sales pitch has clearly labelled images to help the audience follow along.
+Apart from being visually attractive, agriMORE’s sales pitch presentation has clearly labeled images to help the audience follow along.
 An icon for one of its stores, for example, comes with a clear ‘shop’ label.

-Such visuals work when they improve the audience’s understanding of a sales pitch presentation, not distract from it.
+Such visuals work when they improve the audience’s understanding of a sales deck, not distract from it.
 They enrich the story that the speaker is trying to tell.

 How Google Works

-Eric Schmidt’s SlideShare presentation on Google’s origin story begins like a child’s book.
+Eric Schmidt’s SlideShare sales pitch presentation on Google’s origin story begins like a child’s book.
 A slide shows an illustration of two people, along with the narration:

 “When Jonathan and Eric arrived at Google, we thought we knew all there was to know about running successful businesses.”
-But they eventually realized just how wrong they were, which served as a way to pique the reader’s interest to read on.
+But they eventually realized just how wrong they had been, which served as a way to pique the reader’s interest to read on.

-Aesthetically, the slides work because of their design consistency, using the same drawing style and Google brand colors all throughout.
+Aesthetically, this sales pitch example works because of its design consistency, using the same drawing style and Google brand colors throughout.

 Navis offers a way to optimize and automate cargo terminal operations.

-One part of this presentation that truly makes an impact is the way it provides space for product demonstrations.
+One part of this sales pitch presentation that truly leaves an impact is the way it provides space for product demonstrations.

 Microsoft also clearly discusses customer pain points and presents its solutions.
 It also mentions the benefits of using their platform, thus allowing the target audience to visualize how easy their work would be if they used Microsoft’s CRM.

-The deck tells a story, from how Moz started and gained customers, to how the digital marketing space has evolved and given rise to new problems for marketers and businesses.
-It’s also straightforward, and presents information on its balance sheet, business risks, and opportunities in a transparent way.
+This sales pitch example tells a story, from how Moz started and gained customers to how the digital marketing space has evolved and given rise to new problems for marketers and businesses.

-If we take the sales pitch examples above, we’ll see a few things they share in common.
-These are elements that tend to contribute to the success of a sales pitch presentation.
+If we take the sales pitches above, we’ll see a few things they share in common.
+These are elements that tend to contribute to the success of a successful sales pitch presentation.

 The slides tend to contain data related to the industry and product, along with research citations.

-One pitch example that visualizes data well is that of Front.
-The graphs use contrasting colors for different data sets, and highlight data points the presenter wants to emphasize.
+One sales pitch example that visualizes data well is that of Front.
+The graphs use contrasting colors for different data sets and highlight the data points the presenter wants to emphasize.

 Starting with the problem